Meet Larry: Our Longmoor Curriculum Literacy Character

 Through marking, we ensure that the children know what they have achieved well and what they need to do to improve and progress their writing.
 Quality time is given in lessons for the children to be able to read the marking comments and then improve some of their writing.

 Comprehending a text is integral to the enjoyment of reading it – if you don’t understand what the text is about then it just becomes words on a page!
-Comprehension skills are taught in our curriculum as specific lessons and also through daily guided reading sessions.
+Comprehension skills are taught in our curriculum as specific lessons and also through our guided reading sessions.

 We really encourage the children to read as often as possible, including at home.
 Every teacher reads aloud a class story book, which the children thoroughly enjoy hearing and sharing.
 Children also enjoy bringing in their own books that have been linked to our topics.

 Our Literacy curriculum is at the heart of what we teach and learn at Longmoor Primary School.